Colored gold: Rose, red, and pink gold

-Rose gold is a gold–copper alloy widely used for specialized jewelry.
-Rose gold, also known as pink gold and red gold, was popular in Russia at the beginning of the 19th century, and was also known as Russian gold, although this term is now obsolete.
+Rose gold is a gold-copper alloy widely used for specialized jewelry.
+Rose gold, also known as pink gold and red gold, was popular in Russia at the beginning of the 19th century, and was also known as Russian gold.
 Rose gold jewelry is becoming more popular in the 21st century, and is commonly used for wedding rings, bracelets, and other jewelry.

 Although the names are often used interchangeably, the difference between red, rose, and pink gold is the copper content: the higher the copper content, the stronger the red coloration.
 Pink gold uses the least copper, followed by rose gold, with red gold having the highest copper content.
 Examples of the common alloys for 18K rose gold, 18K red gold, 18K pink gold, and 12K red gold include: